 Limestone aggregate and natural sand from Oklahoma will be used for these mixtures.
 Both aggregates have been shown great freeze thaw field performance in the laboratory and the field.
 A mixture with 20% class C fly ash will be investigated with 6.5 sacks of total cementitious content and a w/cm of 0.45.
 A wood rosin AEA will be the primary admixture investigated as it is the most widely used AEA.
 However, select mixtures will be investigated with synthetic AEA.
 These AEAs will be used to produce mixtures with different spacing factors and air content.
 These samples will be investigated in a number of the freeze thaw tests in the project.
 Next, a mixture with 0.40 w/cm will be investigated with the same AEA.
 After that mixtures with high range water reducers will be investigated with 0.40 and 0.35 w/cm.
 A few mixtures with different high range water reducer dosages will also be investigated.
-Further testing is under completion with w/cm up to 0.50 to investigate the impact of the mass transport of the binder on freeze thaw durability.

-On this project over 150 concrete mixtures have been investigated in the laboratory.
+On this project over 100 concrete mixtures have been investigated in the laboratory.
 The work has been completed for the hardened air void analysis and the rapid freeze thaw testing.
 In addition, two SAMs were completed on each mixture.